VisionUnite: A Vision-Language Foundation Model for Ophthalmology Enhanced with Clinical Knowledge: Introduction

-In recent years, the global prevalence of ophthalmic diseases has surged beyond 2.2 billion, with over 1 billion individuals experiencing visual impairment due to limited access to essential medical services for conditions like myopia, hyperopia, glaucoma, and cataracts.
-The critical situation primarily stems from a shortage of ophthalmologists in low-income and middle-income regions, resulting in inadequate provision of ophthalmic services.
-Compounding this challenge, the World Health Organization's World Vision Report estimates a staggering cost of 14.3 billion to address these issues, underscoring the financial burden.
-Consequently, there is an escalating need for swift and precise comprehensive diagnoses facilitated by existing artificial intelligence technology.
-Notably, numerous researchers have made strides in developing vision models for diagnosing eye diseases, exemplified by works such as the works~\cite{de2018clinically, cen2021automatic, dai2021deep, rampasek2018learning, holmberg2020self, gulshan2016development}.
-The development of deep learning models for ophthalmology faces three significant challenges.
-Firstly, these models are often tailored to diagnose specific diseases and lack the ability to provide comprehensive assessments for multiple conditions simultaneously.
-It is a critical shortfall, as patients frequently suffer from multiple ailments at once, particularly in older populations.
+Notably, numerous researchers have made strides in developing vision models for diagnosing eye diseases, exemplified by works such as the works~\cite{de2018clinically, dai2021deep}.
+Current AI-based models for ophthalmology face three significant challenges: disease-specific diagnosis limitations, ineffective user interactions, and lack of result interpretability.
+Firstly, these models are often tailored to diagnose specific diseases and cannot provide comprehensive assessments for multiple conditions simultaneously.
+It is a critical shortfall, as patients frequently suffer from multiple ailments, particularly in older populations.
 For instance, as reported by the American Academy of Ophthalmology~\cite{Kern2015}, it is not uncommon for individuals aged 65 and above to have more than one eye disease.
 Secondly, there is a persistent issue with effective user interaction, which is essential for practical clinical implementation.
 Thirdly, many of these AI models lack interpretability in their diagnostic results, which is crucial for trust and reliability in medical settings.
-In an ideal scenario, a large vision-language model would seamlessly navigate diverse clinical scenarios, including disease screening, diagnostic process optimization, and junior ophthalmologist training.
-Such a model would integrate visual and linguistic data effectively, aligning closely with the diagnostic criteria used by medical professionals and adhering to clinical consensus guidelines.
-This approach would ideally involve identifying the lesion area and type before proceeding with a diagnosis, enhancing both the interpretability and accuracy of medical evaluation.
-However, prevailing models primarily fall short of this ideal.
-Current vision models such as RETFound~\cite{zhou2023foundation}, typically only offer diagnostic predictions by identifying the types of diseases without providing the necessary explanatory context.
-It results in a lack of interpretability that diverges from the standards of medical practice.
-Similarly, while there are advanced language models referenced in the study~\cite{singhal2023large}, there remains a significant gap in effective vision-language interaction.
-This deficiency is also noted in the lack of comprehensive user interaction which hinders the model from further understanding the needs of users, as described in work~\cite{moor2023foundation}.
-These limitations impair the accuracy and universality of diagnoses made by models, underscoring the need for an integrated approach that can effectively combine visual and linguistic information.